usrbinr/fpaR/README.md

 ### Time intelligence

-`fpaR` provides readily available functions for most time intelligence analysis such as **Year-over-Year**(`yoy()`), **Month-to-Date**(`mtd()`), and **Current Year-to-Date over Previous Year-to-Date** (`ytdopy()`) analysis
+This is a collection of the most commonly used time intelligence analysis such as **Year-over-Year**(`yoy()`), **Month-to-Date**(`mtd()`), and **Current Year-to-Date over Previous Year-to-Date** (`ytdopy()`) analysis.

-These functions are designed to quickly answer most common time intelligence related analysis in a consistent, fast and transparent way
+These functions are designed to quickly answer questions in a consistent, fast and transparent way.

 **Key benefits:**